MATH 1034 Introduction to Contemporary Mathematics

 MATH 2204 Linear Algebra

 Systems of linear equations and their solution, theory of matrices, linear transformations, characteristic values, and inner product spaces.
-Prerequisite: Permission of instructor.
+Prerequisite: MATH 1324 or Permission of instructor.
 IV

 MATH 2504 The Mathematician’s Toolkit